shxrkyxio/shxrkyxio/README.md

 (P.S.: I LOVE BELLINGHAM BROTHERS RAWRR)

-## Selections that I support (from "-" down only for the 2026 World Cup if they qualify)
+## Selections that I support (from "-" down only for the 2026 World Cup if they qualify) — "♡" my country and a country that I love very much

-𝗨𝗿𝘂𝗴𝘂𝗮𝘆 🇺🇾 (OBVIOUSLY, IT'S MY COUNTRY ♡)
+𝗨𝗿𝘂𝗴𝘂𝗮𝘆 🇺🇾 ♡ (OBVIOUSLY, IT'S MY COUNTRY)

 ↑↓